fabian20ro/ai-dev-tasks/README.md

 ## 🛠️ How to Use

-1.  **Clone or Download:** Get these `.mdc` files into your project or a central location where Cursor can access them.
+1.  **Clone or Download:** Get these `.mdc` files into your project so the GitHub Copilot agent can access them.
-2.  **Follow the Workflow:** Systematically use the `.mdc` files in Cursor's Agent chat as described in the 5-step workflow above.
+2.  **Follow the Workflow:** Systematically use the `.mdc` files in Copilot chat as described in the 5-step workflow above.
 3.  **Adapt and Iterate:**
     *   Feel free to modify the prompts within the `.mdc` files to better suit your specific needs or coding style.
     *   If the AI struggles with a task, try rephrasing your initial feature description or breaking down tasks even further.